 - Its aluminum frame is made from same materials are jet engines and rocket ships!

-- It folds down so small that it can fit in the overhead compartment on a plane.
+- It folds down so small that it can fit in the overhead compartment (or under the seat) on a plane;

 - The car seat companion bag has thick, seat-belt type straps that are comfortable on your shoulders and a sleeve on the back that can slip over your carry-on suitcase handle.